Hurricane Floyd: Mid-Atlantic states

-Hurricane Floyd left $101 million in damage in Virginia, and contributed to four fatalities – two from fallen trees in Fairfax and Halifax County, one in a traffic accident in Hanover County, and a man in Accomack County who drowned in his submerged vehicle.
-As in North Carolina and elsewhere along its path, Floyd dropped torrential rainfall across eastern Virginia, reaching 16.57 in in Newport News.
-While Floyd moved through southeastern Virginia, it was still at hurricane status, producing winds strong enough to knock down hundreds of trees and power lines.
-The highest sustained winds in the state were 46 mph at Langley Air Force Base.
-Wind gusts were much stronger, reaching 100 mph on the James River Bridge.
-Floyd's winds and rains knocked down hundreds of trees across the state, some centuries old.
+The interaction of Floyd and a stalled cold front brought significant rainfall across the Mid-Atlantic states, as the storm produced strong wind gusts.

+In Virginia, rainfall reached 16.57 in in Newport News, while the highest wind gust was 100 mph, recorded on the James River Bridge.
+The storm downed hundreds of power lines and trees, some centuries old.
+Statewide damage totaled $101 million, and there were four fatalities - two from fallen trees in Fairfax and Halifax County, one in a traffic accident in Hanover County, and a man in Accomack County who drowned in his submerged vehicle.
 The heavy rains washed out several roads, and closed regional routes including Interstate 95 between Emporia and Petersburg, U.S. Route 58 between Emporia and Franklin, and U.S. Route 460 near Wakefield.
 The rainfall led to overflowing rivers in the Chowan River Basin, some of which exceeded 500-year flood levels.
 The Blackwater River reached 100-year flood levels and flooded Franklin with 12 ft of water.
 Extensive road damage occurred there, isolating the area from the rest of the state.
 Some 182 businesses and 150 houses were underwater in Franklin from the worst flooding in 60 years.
-In addition, two dams along the Rappahannock River burst from the extreme flooding.
-Throughout all of Virginia, Floyd damaged 9,250 houses.
-In addition to the heavy rainfall, tides in Norfolk were 3.9 ft above normal, resulting moderate to locally severe coastal flooding.
-Along the Chesapeake Bay, Floyd produced a 5 to 7 ft storm surge, causing up to 6 ft of flooding in Accomack County homes.
-Floyd's winds and rains knocked down hundreds of trees across the state, some centuries' old.
+Two dams along the Rappahannock River burst from the extreme flooding.
+Throughout Virginia, Floyd damaged 9,250 houses.
+Along the Atlantic and Chesapeake Bay, Floyd produced a 5 to 7 ft storm surge, causing coastal flooding.